 Steven uses HootSuite to easily manage the internet chatter at a glance.
 [Editor’s note: Hootsuite recently acquired Seesmic, another popular social media content management service, and is going to a paid platform.
 A free alternative is Tweetdeck (screenshot to the right).]

 Jim Belosic of Social Media Examiner (one of the best sites, in my opinion, for learning how to conquer social media), agrees that standing tall is the best strategy when an angry post finds its way to your Facebook page.

 “Your next steps are key to retaining not only the business of the angry customer, but the business of other fans who like your page as well,” Jim says.
 In his 7 Tips for Dealing with Upset Facebook Fans, Belosic says the #1 response is to give a response, no matter what.
 “Inactivity on your part will appear as though you’re trying to ignore the issue and sweep it under the rug,” he writes.
 “Being unresponsive does nothing more than incite more anger and increase the chance the user will come back with even more angry wall posts.”
-You can read all his tips here.

 No article on handling angry customers would be complete without mentioning on hold messaging–talk about managing the conversation!
 A carefully crafted and voiced script with music can help diffuse angry or frustrated callers while you put them on hold to attend to their problem–but make sure your script is honest and helpful (as opposed to fluffy and grandiose).

 Let’s say you offer dedicated customer service or technical support lines: our callers already have questions or are having some kind of trouble.
 Chances are they’re anxious or frustrated.
 In these situations, we know the following approaches work: